Summer in Greenville, SC

 Treats Just for Pups:

 After the exercise, treat your dog to pup cakes, locally made biscuits, and specialty snacks at Paw Paws.
 For a frozen reward, head to Blueberry Frog, a Downtown frozen yogurt shop where pups can cool off with their own 'Blueberry Dog' creation, made with care and designed to bring joy to even the pickiest pups.
-It’s a tail-wagging treat that turns any outing into a celebration.

-Bonus Tip for Families: For travels with both kids and pets, Unity Park is a win for the whole crew!
+Bonus Tip for Families: For travelers with both kids and pets, Unity Park is a win for the whole crew!
 Pack some extra treats and a portable water bowl, and let both kids and pups enjoy the grassy play areas and access to the Swamp Rabbit Trail.

 Summer Rooftops & Patio Dining Spots